wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Thunder.md

 苍龙破空 Azure Dragon Splits the Sky (Thunder 3/Water 1/Nature 1): If you've discharged 8+ this turn, deal massive damage to an enemy and Shift scaled by types of spent elements this turn

 Five Thunders’ Seal (Thunder 3/Order 1): If cast when you have 5 Lightning, target enemy.
 Remove buffs, reduce ATK/DEF/SPD, deal damage, Cycle 2, and imbue 1 for 5 turns
-天雷正法 Heaven's Law Enforced by Thunder (Lightning 4/Order 1): At the end of the next 3 turns, deal AoE damage to enemies based on discharged power each turn
+天雷正法 Heavenly Thunder's Orthodoxy (Lightning 4/Order 1): At the end of the next 3 turns, deal AoE damage to enemies based on discharged power each turn

 (Lightning/Void)
 雷影步 Flicker Step (Thunder 2/Shadow 1): Dodge 1 and deal damage to enemy.
 Discharge 2 more to instantly cast this